MontrealCorpusTools/PolyglotDB/docs/source/introduction.rst

   - Generate a CSV file for data analysis with specific information extracted from the previous query

-    * Should be quick, and intended to be done many times per corpus (like Query)

   - See :ref:`tutorial_export` for an example

   - See :ref:`export` for more details on the export process

-The thinking behind this workflow is explained in more detail in the `ISCAN conference paper`_.
+The thinking behind this workflow is explained in more detail in the `PolyglotDB conference paper`_ and the `ISCAN conference paper`_.

 .. note::

-   There are also many PolyglotDB scripts written for the `SPADE project`_ that can be used as examples.
-These scripts are available in the `SPADE GitHub repo`_.
+   Worked examples of PolyglotDB's use are in :ref:`case_studies`.
+Further examples of PolyglotDB scripts used in the `SPADE project`_ are available in the `SPADE GitHub repo`_.
+Both contain scripts which can be used as examples to work from for your own studies.

 High level overview
 -------------------